Academic Information and Policies

 • To maintain acceptable standards of academic performance.

-• To show appropriate concern for one’s own personal development.
+• To show appropriate concern for one’s personal development.

 • To demonstrate proper care and regard for University facilities, property and equipment.

-• To comply with University policies and regulations as well as local, state, and federal law.
+• To comply with university policies, regulations, and local, state, and federal law.

 Waldorf University reserves the right to take necessary and appropriate action to protect the safety and well-being of the campus community.
-Generally, the Code of Student Conduct applies to incidents involving students that take place on University property or at University sponsored or supervised events.
-When the University is notified, the Dean of Students or conduct designee may determine that acts prohibited by the Code of Student Conduct, but not committed on University premises, could also be grounds for disciplinary action.
-Such acts include, but are not limited to, drug trafficking offense, major alcohol related problems, and acts or threats of violence against persons.
+Generally, the Code of Student Conduct applies to incidents involving students on university property or at university-sponsored or supervised events.
+When the University is notified, the Dean of Students or conduct designee may determine that acts prohibited by the Code of Student Conduct but not committed on University premises could also be grounds for disciplinary action.
+Such acts include, but are not limited to, drug trafficking offenses, major alcohol-related problems and acts or threats of violence against persons.

-Any student found to have committed one or more of the following acts of proscribed conduct may be subject to disciplinary sanctions.
-Attempts to commit acts that are impermissible by the Code may be subject to disciplinary action to the same extent as completed violations.
+Any student found to have committed one or more of the following acts of prohibited conduct may be subject to disciplinary sanctions.
+Attempts to commit acts impermissible by the code may be subject to disciplinary action to the same extent as completed violations.

 • Acts of dishonesty, including but not limited to: